Table of Contents

 How could we make this list without security plugins?

 It’s important to understand that there is no perfect WordPress security plugin, each provides limited security measures.
 And the plugin is just one of the security layers.

 There is a bunch of WordPress security plugins out there.
 However, some are limited in functionality or have bad reviews.

 One of the best ones is a free All in One WP Security and Firewall.
-This is an all-around security WordPress plugin has a great reputation among non-tech users and developers.
-The plugin is tested to the latest WordPress core version, is regularly updated, comes with positive ratings and is really feature-rich.
+This is an all-around security WordPress plugin that has a great reputation among non-tech users and developers.
+The plugin is tested to the latest WordPress core version, is regularly updated, comes with positive ratings, and is really feature-rich.

 What does it offer, actually?
 Best recommended WordPress practices and techniques for users registration, login and accounts security, login monitoring and statistics, database security, file system security, easy backups, blacklist functionality, firewall protection, and more.

 One of the most popular top security plugins is Security Ninja.
 It protects your WordPress website against getting hacked.
 The plugin needs less than a minute to perform 50+ security tests and display immediate results with a detailed explanation of the problems.
 This top-rated product saves you a lot of time and makes your website really safe.

 One more useful WordPress security tool is WP Security Audit Log that will monitor everything that is happening on your site.
 This plugin is especially useful if you run a multi-user website.